Red Star (novel): Part III

 As Leonid continues to build upon his relationship with Netti, he finds himself increasingly enjoying his time on Mars.
 He has formed strong bonds with a number of Martians, such as Netti and Menni, and has found himself a steady position working at the clothing factory, albeit at a noticeably less efficient pace than the Martians around him.
 However, it is soon after this period that both Netti and Menni are called away for what is described initially as a mining expedition to Venus.
 While they are away, Leonid develops a relationship with Enno, another fellow shipmate from his arrival to the planet whom he assumed to be male but is in fact a female.
 During their time together, Enno revealed that she used to be the wife of Menni, and likewise Netti used to be married to Sterni (yet another shipmate).
 This revelation of Netti's previous marriage emotionally shakes Leonid, and he resorts to speaking with Netti's mother, Nella, who produces a note written by Netti in which she confesses her love for Leonid despite her previous relationship.
 It is here that yet another idealized socialist aspect of Martian society is realized - the fluidity of love and the ability for a Martian to have multiple lovers and maintain multiple relationships, both at once and over the course of a lifetime.

 While discovering many other things about the nature of personal relationships on Mars, Leonid uncovers frightening information.
 He discovers that the council in charge of the Venus expedition was vying for either Venus's or Earth’s colonization as a possible solution to their hitherto untold problem of overpopulation on Mars.
-It is revealed to Leonid here that the true motive behind Menni and Netti's expedition to Venus was to consider its hospitality.
+It is revealed to Leonid here that the true motive behind Menni and Netti's expedition to Venus was to consider its habitability.
 Yet, as the recording of the debate that Leonid is watching seems to conclude, Venus is seemingly inhospitable, leaving Earth as the sole suitable host to be colonized by the Martians, for slowing population growth was out of the question and seen as regressive.
 The argument presented by Sterni in this conference states that colonization of Earth is the only feasible solution and that such an expansion would only be made possible if Earth’s human population was eradicated.
 It is only through the negative feedback presented by Netti and Menni that a final effort to visit Venus is allowed.
 As Leonid’s emotional state is not fully recovered from his exhaustion, this news sends him into a state of psychosis.
 His resolution is to murder Sterni, which he proceeds to do.
 Part 3 closes with Leonid's realization that his act of murder likely only cast Earth and its inhabitants into a worse light, and he commits himself to leave Mars and subsequently returns to Earth in a hopeless mental state.